 That was when I discovered the flavorful joy of grass-fed cultured butter.
 Bright yellow, like the heart of a daisy, imbued with a depth of richness that filled my mouth with pleasure without leaving a slick of oil on my tongue, perfectly salted and utterly glorious, butter became my favorite food in a country whose farm-to-table culinary prowess are nothing to sniff at.
 In fact, my first bite of farm-churned butter, slathered on a proper scone was enough to convince me that there was, indeed, gold at the end of every rainbow in Ireland—and its name was butter.

 I was ruined forever, and upon my return, looked at our pale American brands with disappointment.
 When Kerrygold hit our local stores in suburban Long Island, New York—albeit years after its initial introduction to the States—I pounced.
-And apparently, so did many others, as it rightfully took the title of the second-highest selling butter brand in the country two years ago.
+And apparently, so did many others, as it rightfully took the title of the second-highest selling butter brand in the country.
 And we woke up as a nation, paving the way for other European and specialty butters to climb to the forefront of American consciousness.

 However, is too much of a wonderful thing still just too much?
 As our supermarket shelves fill up with all types of niche butters now, it's easy to get overwhelmed.
-But if the variety now available is enough to make you go "OMGhee"—no worries!
+If the variety now available is enough to make you go "OMGhee"—no worries!
 Know which side your bread is buttered with this crash course on the good stuff.

-Margarine, Spread, Plant-Based … "Butter"
+Margarine, Spread, Plant-Based…"Butter"

 Taste them side by side and you’ll most definitely believe it's not butter.
 Actual butter is a semi-solid emulsion made from the fat and protein components of dairy.
 Milk and cream are actually just molecules of fat suspended in water; agitated enough through say, churning, this butter-milk fat breaks through the membranes that keep the liquid it’s suspended in together, then stick together to create a solid.
 The leftover liquid is buttermilk, useful and delicious in its own right.